ShprAlex/SproutLife/README.md

 # SproutLife

-SproutLife is a model for the evolution of complex life.
+SproutLife simulates the evolution of complex life.
 It extends Conway’s Game of Life, which is famous for having lifelike patterns emerge from simple rules.
-SproutLife takes this emergence a step further, creating patterns that reproduce, mutate, and evolve.
+SproutLife takes this emergence a step further by defining organism that mutate and reproduce.

-Enabling reproduction spontaneously leads to more advanced behaviors.
-Surviving organisms begin to compete for space and align in battle formations with their siblings.
+Enabling reproduction sets in motion a world that's both alien and familiar.
+Organisms begin to compete for space to survive and align in battle formations with their siblings.

-Watch evolution happen by running SproutLife on your desktop.
-Save and load organism genomes and create battles between saved organisms.
+Run SproutLife of your desktop to see evolution in action.
+Observe the intricate geometric patterns that form, or dive deep to explore the data about how individual and collective fitness interact.

 ![SproutLife](https://github.com/ShprAlex/SproutLife/blob/gallery/SproutLife%202019-10-27e.gif)